 The GWCCS Faculty

-With over two decades of experience in teaching students, teachers and citizens the principles of the Constitution and the American Founding based on original source documents, the faculty of the George Washington Center for Constitutional Studies offers "deeper insights into our founding fathers and their vision for our country." -- Martha Holt, U.S. Government Teacher, Fluvanna County High School, Virginia
+With over two decades of experience through the Washington, Jefferson & Madison Institute (Charlottesville, Virginia) and other venues in teaching students, teachers and citizens the principles of the Constitution and the American Founding based on original source documents, the faculty of the George Washington Center for Constitutional Studies offers "deeper insights into our founding fathers and their vision for our country." -- Martha Holt, U.S. Government Teacher, Fluvanna County High School, Virginia

 J. David Gowdy